 Wednesday, the Federal Open Market Committee voted to leave the Fed Funds Rate unchanged within its current target range of 0.000-0.250 percent.

-Mortgage market reaction to the FOMC statement has been positive this afternoon.
-Mortgage rates in New Jersey are improving, but note that Wall Street sentiment can shift quickly — especially in a market that’s as uncertain as this one.
+Mortgage market reaction to the FOMC statement has been even this afternoon.
+Mortgage rates in Philadelphia are unchanged and leaning lower.
+Note that sentiment can shift quickly, however.
+If today’s mortgage rates fit your budget, consider locking in your rate.

 The FOMC’s next scheduled meeting is August 9, 2011.